 The Company also follows a credit classification mechanism, primarily driven by days-delinquency as a tool to manage the quality of credit risk of the lease portfolio.
-Lease receivables which are overdue for more than 6 months and where future cash flows are estimated to differ, are graded into four subcategories according to Company's internal rating system i.e., Overdue/Watch, Substandard, Doubtful and Loss.

 The portfolio that is neither past due nor impaired has satisfactory history of repayment, where applicable.
 As at statement of financial position date, the Company has adequate collaterals to cover the overall credit risk exposure after providing ECL.